 Michael's understanding of the complex legal challenges of international matters is critical to litigating cases involving human rights and financial dealings.
-He is highly proficient in the use of legal mechanisms to track illicit finances, and his investigations through the maze of international banking and financial regulations continue to uncover violations that have allowed money laundering and terrorist financing.
+He uses legal mechanisms to track illicit finances, and his investigations through the maze of international banking and financial regulations continue to uncover violations that have allowed money laundering and terrorist financing.
 Michael is building upon legal theories and case precedents to represent plaintiffs harmed by financial crimes and actions and hold the global institutions and organizations accountable.

-Michael is a lead plaintiffs' counsel in Almog v.
-Arab Bank, a suit brought on behalf of American and Israeli victims of terrorist's attacks trying to prevent the financing of more terrorists and help bring peace to the Middle East region.
-In addition, he currently leads the worldwide investigation for liability evidence in the 9/11 Families United to Bankrupt Terrorism civil action against al Qaeda's alleged financiers and supporters.
+Michael was a lead plaintiffs' counsel in Linde et al. v.
+Arab Bank, a suit brought on behalf of victims of terrorist attacks in Israel.
+In September 2014, a jury found Jordan-based Arab Bank plc liable for financing terrorist activity, including funneling financial support to top Hamas leaders and to the families of suicide bombers.
+Michael also leads the worldwide investigation for liability evidence in the 9/11 Families United to Bankrupt Terrorism civil action against al Qaeda's alleged financiers and supporters.
 In this capacity, Michael meets with U.S. and foreign intelligence officers, witnesses, and informants, who have already helped him gather more than two million pages of documents in numerous languages identifying the activities of al Qaeda and its financiers.
-He is a member of the Plaintiffs' Steering Committee for this multidistrict litigation filed on behalf of more than 6,500 families and survivors of the September 11, 2001 attacks.
-He also served as a member of the Plaintiffs' Committee in In re September 11th Litigation, a suit brought against the airline industry for alleging it failed to detect and prevent the September 11, 2001 attacks.
+He is a member of the Plaintiffs' Steering Committee for the multidistrict litigation filed on behalf of more than 6,500 families and survivors of the 9/11 attacks.
+He also served as a member of the Plaintiffs' Committee in In re September 11th Litigation, a suit brought against the airline industry alleging that it failed to detect and prevent the attacks.

 * Please remember that every case is different.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.